 - Homework will be assigned each day but will not be collected or graded.
 It is your responsibility as college students to check that your answers and solutions are correct, and to correct any mistakes or misunderstandings. - You should work in groups of 2 to 4 people on homework.
 Everyone should do all the homework separately, then discuss the questions you could not do or had difficulty with.
 Do not copy from one another.
 Do not simply split the assignment, then do a fraction of the total work and exchange solutions.
 (This splitting method usually results in everyone in the group failing from lack of practice.) - Homework will be assigned for each lecture section.
 You should do as much of it as possible that day, ask questions about it the next day, and have it completed by the second day after the lecture. - You should expect to spend at least 10 hours a week outside of class on homework, or an average of at least 2 hours per day.
 Each day, you should be finishing yesterday's homework, doing as much of today's homework as possible, and reading ahead for tomorrow's lecture. - Don't let the homework pile up.
 Because we operate on the quarter system, we will cover the material fairly quickly.
 If you fall behind in homework by even just a few days, the lectures will get harder to understand, and the homework will take more and more time the further behind you get.
 So, a 2 hour homework set might take 6 hours to complete if you are behind by a week, and that still doesn't include all the other old homework you have to finish up. - Give each question a solid effort before you start looking at the solution manual or asking someone for help.
 You will learn much more from trying to solve a problem yourself, than from watching someone else solve it for you.
 (I can watch other people play basketball all day long, but I will only really improve when I pick up a ball and start shooting baskets myself.)
-Reread the notes or textbook, or search for similar examples for ideas on how to proceed, then try again.
-IF YOU ONLY FOLLOW THE SOLUTIONS IN THE SOLUTION MANUAL, BUT YOU DO NOT LEARN TO SOLVE THE PROBLEMS WITHOUT HELP, YOU WILL PROBABLY FIND THAT YOU HAVE GREAT DIFFICULY WITH THE PROBLEMS THAT APPEAR ON TESTS. - Homework assignments will only represent part of what you are expected to master.
+Reread the notes or textbook, or search for similar examples for ideas on how to proceed, then try again. <a href="https://examples.com/search-noise/learn-noi - Homework assignments will only represent part of what you are expected to master.
 If you only do the assigned problems, you might or might not be able to achieve a C in the class.
 If you want a higher grade, you should do extra problems on your own, in order to get enough practice to truly master the material.
 Once you know how to do a certain type of problem, do another similar one to make sure you can do it without an example to follow.
 Then do another one.
 The more practice problems you do, the more confident you will feel, and the better you will do on the tests. - I believe that homework accounts for about 50% of your learning in a math class.
 You should not expect to pass the class if you do not keep up with the homework.
 If you don't think you can commit at least 10 hours a week to this class, take it another quarter when you can make that time commitment.